nicopieper/SmartCharging/README.md

 <img src="https://github.com/nicopieper/SmartCharging/blob/master/ReadmeImages/3Optimierungsprozess2.svg?raw=true" alt="alt text" height="300">

 A lot of different data sources were used to model and simulate a realistic fleet of battery electric vehicles that participates in a smart charging service.
-The followgin figure shows how these data sources are linked in order to calculate an optimal charging schedule.
+The following figure shows how these data sources are linked in order to calculate an optimal charging schedule.

 <img src="https://github.com/nicopieper/SmartCharging/blob/master/ReadmeImages/3DatasetsAlgo1.svg?raw=true" alt="alt text" heigth="300">